edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

     }
 }
 ```

+!!!
+Note
+    Payload could be empty and therefore optional in the message structure - and exemplified in the top example here.

 The **response** message `payload` would contain the response from the south side, which is typically EdgeX event/reading objects (in the case of GET requests) but would also include any error message details.